-Although it is true that developing custom software requires an upfront investment, in the long run they very often work out cheaper than readymade software.
-That is primarily due to the fact that there’s no need to worry about recurring fees, licensing, or additional hardware being required.
+Although it is true that developing custom software requires an upfront investment, in the long run, they very often work out cheaper than readymade software.
+That is primarily due to the fact that there’s no need to worry about recurring fees, licensing, or additional hardware is required.

-Another reason bespoke software can be more cost effective in some cases is because it can take the place of two or more readymade software.
-Additionally you won’t end up paying for features that your business doesn’t need.
+Another reason bespoke software can be more cost-effective in some cases is that it can take the place of two or more readymade software.
+Additionally, you won’t end up paying for features that your business doesn’t need.

 More often than not hackers don’t see much benefit in attempting to attack custom software.
 It is less attractive than attacking readymade software that is used by numerous companies.